gfteix/book_loan_system/NOTES.md

 - Port 5672: Enables application-level communication with RabbitMQ (the main messaging functionality).

 - Port 15672: Allows you to monitor and manage RabbitMQ using a web browser.

+## Containers

+To execute the reminders process every day, it's necessary to containerizing the process, and then run the container via the host cron.

+`crontab -e`

+`0 0 * * * docker run --rm --env DATABASE_URL="?" reminder-job:latest`